Inside Prince Harry's Relationship With William's Children

 As detailed by royal correspondent Valentine Low in the book "Courtiers: The Hidden Power Behind the Crown," Harry feared that George would make him irrelevant before the young prince turned 18, forcing Harry into a bit of a corner (via The Times).
 Claiming that his advisors didn't help him navigate the changing waters, Low detailed that Harry had a sense of "fear that his time was running out" in order to stay in a position of importance within the family.

 "He had this thing that he had a shelf life.
 He was fixated [on] this.
-He would compare himself with his uncle [Prince Andrew]," an insider told Low in the book (via The Times).
+He would compare himself with his uncle [Prince Andrew]," an insider told Low in the book.
 "He would say, 'I have this time to make this impact.
 Because I can.'
 Until George turns 18, was the way he was thinking about it.
 'Then I will be the also-ran.'
 He was genuinely thinking of it as, 'I have this platform now, for a limited amount of time.
 I want to move forward, move forward.'"
 Low further pointed out that at this time, Harry's doubt in the palace continued to increase.

 Louis' birth came at an incredibly awkward time for Harry and his extended family

 When Prince Harry became an uncle for the third time, the occasion wasn't met with the same kind of enthusiasm as before.
-Detailing the particularly awkward timing in his book, "Spare," Harry wrote that then-Duchess Catherine's pregnancy and the birth of Prince Louis was a bit of a sore spot between her and Meghan Markle, as the Duchess of Sussex remarked on Catherine's mental sharpness in the lead up to Harry and Meghan's wedding.
+Detailing the particularly awkward timing in his book, "Spare," Harry wrote that Princess Catherine's pregnancy and the birth of Prince Louis was a bit of a sore spot between her and Meghan Markle, as the Duchess of Sussex remarked on Catherine's mental sharpness in the lead up to Harry and Meghan's wedding.

-"It caused a huge row because Meghan was told that she wasn't close enough to her sister-in-law to discuss her hormones," the source explained (via the Daily Mail).
+Meghan reportedly commented on Catherine's so-called "baby brain" and postpartum hormones as plans for the wedding increased in severity.
+Offended by Meghan's forwardness, Catherine was said to have taken the comment personally and an argument erupted between them.
+Categorizing the confrontation as a charged discussion in his book, an insider further told the Daily Mail that Harry's estimations were a little vague.
+"It caused a huge row because Meghan was told that she wasn't close enough to her sister-in-law to discuss her hormones," the source explained.
 "It wasn't the way people spoke to each other within the royal family."
 Meghan reportedly left the interaction feeling displaced — the rift between the couples was clearly already forming (and we haven't even gotten to the bridesmaids' dresses yet).

 Charlotte and Harry found a moment of connection during this sad event

 As Prince George and Princess Charlotte have gotten older, they've witnessed Prince Harry and Prince William's tragic falling out — Prince Louis was around for some of it, but at just 4 years old he's likely not absorbed the severity of the feud.
-Despite the family politics plaguing their interactions, Harry and William reunited to mourn the death of Queen Elizabeth — providing shocking joint appearances for the public to sink their teeth into.
+Despite the family politics plaguing their interactions, Harry and William reunited to mourn the death of Queen Elizabeth II — providing shocking joint appearances for the public to sink their teeth into.
 But perhaps one of the sweetest moments came when Harry reunited with Charlotte, his one and only niece, who was clearly having a hard time amid the queen's passing.
 Captured on-camera incredibly saddened and sobbing at one point, the young princess took the monarch's passing to heart, and her uncle provided a point of levity that didn't go unmissed.

-Charlotte and Harry sat next to each other during the queen's committal service at Westminster Abbey (via YouTube).
+Charlotte and Harry sat next to each other during the queen's committal service at Westminster Abbey.
 The service saw the Sussexes reunite with the bulk of the royal family, but any sense of anxiety or fear didn't stop Harry from softly smiling at his niece.
 As she went to fix her hat, Charlotte looked at her uncle who gave her a reassuring expression — she sweetly smiled back, and though it was such a small moment in the grand scale of things, it became clear that Harry had his niece's best interest in mind.

 Harry tried to bridge the gap between his kids and William's